 Beyond the more practical outcomes of the workshops, the drawing process delivers additional benefits.
 As scientific research shows, drawing improves mood.
 As an enhanced mood leads to higher levels of creative and cognitive processing, drawing activities prime participants for high-level engagement, insight and problem-solving.
-Furthermore, as drawing pushes many people ‘outside of their comfort zone,’ overcoming a perceived challenge enhances feelings of self-efficacy and shared team experience.
+Furthermore, as drawing pushes many people ‘outside of their comfort zone,’ overcoming this perceived challenge enhances feelings of self-efficacy and shared team experience.

 Each session is designed to address the specific needs of the team or organisation, but common themes include:

 - identifying and aligning purpose